 How to get to Mallorca

-There are frequent flights to Palma de Mallorca from many European cities.
+There are frequent flights to Palma de Mallorca from many Spanish cities as well as other European cities such as London and Paris.
 There are also domestic flights from Ibiza and Menorca.
+If you are not connected to Palma de Mallorca on a direct flight, the best way is to fly via Barcelona.

 There are ferries from the other Balearic Islands to Mallorca.
 The prices are much affordable than if you were flying.
 Also, ferries link several cities from the Spanish coast –Valencia and Barcelona –to Mallorca.